 Product Description Materiality Primary reason for exclusion Cluster munitions Companies which are actively involved in the development or production of cluster munitions.
 Any exposure Regulatory environment Cluster Munitions Prohibition Act 2009.
 The Convention on Cluster Munitions 2008.
 Landmines Companies which are actively involved in the development or production of landmines.
 Any exposure Regulatory environment United Nations Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti- Personnel Mines 1997.
 Nuclear weapons systems Companies which are actively involved in: the manufacture or testing of nuclear weapons systems; and/or management of facilities used to assemble or refurbish them; and/or manufacture of the delivery systems for nuclear weapons.
 Any exposure Regulatory environment Treaty on Non-Proliferation of Nuclear Weapons and the Nuclear Free Zone, and the Disarmament and Arms Control Act 1987.
-Tobacco Companies which are actively involved in: the manufacture of tobacco or tobacco products and vaping products; and/or specialised tobacco and tobacco products wholesaling and retailing; and/or specialised vaping products wholesaling and retailing; and/or specialised packaging of tobacco and tobacco products.
-Any exposure >10% Revenue >10% Revenue >10% Revenue Alignment with BNZ's brand, values and policies, because tobacco and vaping can cause significant harm and contribute to social ills Assault weapons Companies which are actively involved in the manufacture of assault weapons for civilian use.
+Tobacco Companies which are actively involved in: 1. the manufacture of tobacco or tobacco products and vaping products; and/or 2. specialised tobacco and tobacco products wholesaling and retailing; and/or 3. specialised vaping products wholesaling and retailing; and/or 4. specialised packaging of tobacco and tobacco products.
+Any exposure >10% Revenue >10% Revenue >10% Revenue Alignment with BNZ's brand, values and policies, because tobacco and vaping can cause significant harm and contribute to social ills.
+Assault weapons Companies which are actively involved in the manufacture of assault weapons for civilian use.
 Any exposure Regulatory environment Arms (Prohibited Firearms, Magazines and Parts) Amendment Act 2019.
 Whaling Companies which are actively involved in hunting whales for commercial purposes, or the processing of whale meat.
 Any exposure Regulatory environment International Whaling Commission moratorium on commercial whaling.
+Gambling Companies which are actively involved in: 1. owning and/or operating gambling establishments (including online gambing); and/or 2. manufacturing or importing specialised equipment used exclusively for gambling; and/or supporting products and services supplied to gambling operations. >10% Revenue >10% Revenue Alignment with BNZ's brand, values and policies, because gambling can cause significant harm and contribute to social ills.